by Dr. Lawrence Wilson

 Š Chew thoroughly and eat slowly in a relaxed, quiet environment.

 Š Do not eat too much at a time.
 Quit when satiated.

 Rest and sleep.
 Lifestyle plays a critical role.
 Plenty of rest and sleep are important, as lack of rest stresses the adrenal glands.
 Go to bed by 9 PM most every night and obtain 9 or more hours of sleep daily.
 Stimulant use such as caffeine or heavy exercise decimates the adrenal glands.

 Breathing and posture.
-Deep breathing and good posture assist oxygenation of the body which inhibits molds and yeasts.
+Deep breathing and good posture assist oxygenation of the body, which helps inhibit yeast overgrowth.

 Stress reduction.
 Reducing all types of physical, emotional, financial, social and other stressors rests the adrenal glands and helps improve copper metabolism.